PurpleGrace/Metis_NLP_DR_ROBERT_MALONE_Github/Presentation/final_wirte_up.md

 # NLP and Unsupervised Learning Project
-## What people says about Dr. Malone
+## What people say about things related to Dr. Malone?

 ### Abstract
 This project is to find what people are talking about Dr. Robert Malone on twitter recently.